BitDecoding: Unlocking Tensor Cores for Long-Context LLMs with Low-Bit KV Cache: BitDecoding Design

-Directly casting low-bit values to FP16 using \texttt{static\_cast} introduces significant overhead.
-To mitigate this inefficiency, we first load INT16-packed data into registers using \texttt{ldmatrix}, then cast them to INT32 before mapping them to the interleaved Tensor Core layout following the 75316420 pattern.
+To mitigate this inefficiency, we further design a faster dequantization mapping approach based on low-level bitwise operations and instructions inspired by~\cite{lop3}.
+After loading packed data into registers using \texttt{ldmatrix}, we cast them to INT32 before mapping them to the interleaved Tensor Core layout following the 75316420 pattern.
 This layout enables efficient conversion of INT4/INT2 data to FP16 using the \texttt{lop3} instruction for bitwise manipulation while aligning with the Tensor Core computation pattern.